tokkiumai/prolog-intelligent-systems-models/README.md

 # prolog-intelligent-systems-models

-This project is for university tasks
+This repo is for university tasks